 If you do not have a dedicated ventilation system but do have a forced air furnace, keep the fan on continuous operation at slow speed – what we often call summer ventilation mode.
 If your system has a make-up air duct, that will constantly bring more fresh air into your house.

 If you have no ducting in the house – hot water or baseboard radiators – use the bathroom exhaust fan continuously or at least frequently.
 This will draw fresh air in through air leaks in the walls.
-Don’t have a bathroom exhaust fan, turn on the rang hood fan regularly.
+Don’t have a bathroom exhaust fan, turn on the range hood fan regularly.
+When you get tired of doing that, consider having an air change system installed.

-Furnaces and air changers will circulate freshened air appropriately throughout the house.
+Furnaces and air changers can circulate freshened air appropriately throughout the house.

 If you have split head heaters or coolers, set the vanes to send the air out across the room at the ceiling, and not directly down on your heads – or should I say your lungs.